fluree/docs.flur.ee/src/content/0.9.5/docs/start/installation.md

 Property | Options | Description
 -- | -- | --
-`fdb-group-rejoin` | `boolean` | (Optional) Set to true if a server is rejoining a network or joining a network that has already been running.
-Setting this to true ensures that the transactor group files and FlureeDB files are fully synced before joining the network.
 `fdb-group-private-key` | `key` | (Optional) Main private key for ledger group.
 Will auto-generate if none provided.
 Must be a [valid private key](/docs/identity/public-private-keys).
 This takes precedent over `fdb-group-private-key-file`.
 `fdb-group-private-key-file` | `file path` | If fdb-group-private-key is not provided, we'll look for it in this file.
 If not found in this file, we'll generate a default one and place it in this file.
 `fdb-group-servers` | `server-id@host:port, server-id@host:port` | List all servers participating in ledger-group with format of server-id@host:port.
 All tx-group servers should have this same config.